taylorai/galactic/README.md

 from galactic import GalacticDataset
 ```

+Galactic supports familiar generic methods for data processing that you'll be familiar with if you've ever used HuggingFace datasets, like `map`, `filter`, `select`.
+Galactic also provides a higher-level API for common workflows in text data curation, such as computing embeddings, language detection, scrubbing PII, labeling columns with AI, and large-scale deduplication.
+Let's dive in!

-## ✨ NEW!
-AI data labeling & classifier distillation ✨
+## ✨ NEW! (v0.2.4) AI data labeling & classifier distillation ✨
+Galactic now supports using AI to augment and enrich your datasets.
+Classify a text column into fixed categories with `ai_classifier`, do open-ended processing like cleaning or summarization with `ai_column`, or tag multiple attributes with `ai_tagger`.
+When you hit your budget for sending API calls to OpenAI and still want to go bigger, train a `fasttext_classifier` or `embeddings_classifier` to distill your AI- or human-written labels into a fast classifier without leaving your notebook.

-See the [OpenHermes](https://github.com/taylorai/galactic/blob/main/examples/hermes.ipynb) notebook for a full example, where we use OpenAI to label a few thousand examples, distill a speedy classifier, and then use that classifier to label 100k+ examples in 1 minute.
+See the [OpenHermes](https://github.com/taylorai/galactic/blob/main/examples/hermes.ipynb) example notebook for a full demonstration, where we use OpenAI to label a few thousand examples, distill a speedy classifier, and then use that classifier to label 100k+ examples in 1 minute.
+All the AI labeling and distillation methods are documented in the [API reference](https://github.com/taylorai/galactic/blob/main/API_REFERENCE.md) as well.

 ## Loading Data